TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 The choice of two bits is interesting they could have used a third bit but instead choose to group them by two.
 That grouping explains why the channels offset always moved two at the same time.

-It's also interesting that TFX122M-AN worked at all it must use a different sync method than the P16-M
+It's also interesting that TFX122M-AN worked at all last time.
+It must use a different sync "procedure" than the P16-M.

-{{< todo >}}
-Figure this out, why the fuck did it worked at all?
-{{< /todo >}}

 This extremly good news because while we loose some fidelity the implementation just became WAY easier than using the B-frame signal:
  - To received you just have to wait for two samples that have the same index and output them to the correct DAC.
  - To transmit it's even simpler, just put the correct index with the correct channel .

+What's funny is that the channel status bits are still sometimes needed.
+I still have no idea what they mean but for some reason it doesn't *always* work without them.
+Since they are not used anywhere I guess that it's a simple pattern that is enough for the AK4114 to start decoding 🤷.

 ## What's new ?

-After wrestling with the prototype implementation in Part 1, it's now time to clean up the move beyond the spaghetti.
+Now that I've set the record straight, let's actually start with part 2.
+After wrestling with the prototype implementation, it's now time to clean up the move beyond the spaghetti.
 This round of changes is all about making the design more robust, modular, and rack-friendly.
 In short: less "prototype held together with hopes and prayers" more "something I can actually trust".

 When I did my last PCB order I snuk-in a devboard for the [DIX9211](https://www.ti.com/lit/ds/symlink/dix9211.pdf), a `216-kHz Digital Audio Interface Transceiver`.
 This chip is similar to the AK4114 that's being used for almost every Ultranet product I've seen so far.

 The next thing on the list is: bye-bye to the PLL1707 👋.
 This chip was responsible for generating the 24.576MHz system clock that the FPGA used to decode and genrate the AES3 data streams.
 I'll talk about it later but this has been replaced by the DIX9211 which can output a bufferd clock from it's crystal!
+Infact the receiver entierly run on the I2S clocks (which means I support both 48k and 44.1k 🤯), only the transmitter needs a separate clock!

 Also new, are new modular DAC and ADC boards with proper analog frontends.
 This ensure flexibility, upgradability and reparability within the system.
 Imagine haveing to rebuild the whole board because someone blew-up an input 🤦

 I'm also indroducing a small supervisor MCU.
 It will be used to setup everything to their proper state and interface between the FPGA and other components.
 This project is at it's core a 8-in 8-out signal processor with interconnects so it could be used for much more than a digital snake!

-A much needed improvement is a proper 1U case and CAD models to fit everything properly (okay, okay you got me, a shelf with 3d printed faceplates, I promise it looks good and feels solid 😉)
+A much needed improvement is a proper 1U case and CAD models to fit everything properly (okay, okay you got me, a shelf with 3d printed faceplates, I promise it looks good and feels solid 😉, you'll see!)

 The last thing I need to mention is the move from fully opensource implementations to using built-in IPs inside my FPGA.
 Specifically, the transmitter is now using the [Gowin SPDIF TX](https://www.gowinsemi.com/en/support/ip_detail/194/) IP.
 While I do belive that a fully open implementation would be preferable.
 I also belive that using the best tools for the job is the better route to take.
 I'm still very novice in the FPGA world and while I could probably fix the previous implementation to make it do what I want, it's just easier to use something that already works.
 Also while this IP is proprietary it is free so ... 🤷